 The single-lens reflex 35 mm camera is the choice of many serious amateur as well as professional photographers because the light from the object reflects from a mirror and is taken through the eyepiece to the eye of the photographer, in contrast to a viewfinder camera where the photographer is looking through a separate lens at the subject.
-The advantage of the SLR is that the eye sees approximately what the film will record, so that you can freely interchange lenses, use close-up lenses, etc. and still see what you will record on the film.
-Viewfinder cameras are practically limited to one lens, because the viewfinder must approximate what will be filmed.
+The advantage of the SLR is that the eye sees approximately what the imaging system will record, so that you can freely interchange lenses, use close-up lenses, etc. and still see what you will record on the detector.
+Viewfinder cameras are practically limited to one lens, because the viewfinder must approximate what will be photographed.

 Light is bounced from a mirror through a pentaprism to the viewer's eye while choosing the object for photography.
-The shutter button lifts the viewing mirror while opening the shutter to allow the light to fall on the film.
+The shutter button lifts the viewing mirror while opening the shutter to allow the light to fall on the detector to record the image.